-Sciatica is a medical condition which is identified by pain occurring in the region of the body covered by sciatic nerve and the sciatic nerve runs from your lower back to the end of your legs covering the hips and buttocks.
+Sciatica is a medical condition that is identified by pain occurring in the region of the body covered by the sciatic nerve and the sciatic nerve runs from your lower back to the end of your legs covering the hips and buttocks.

-The sciatic nerve controls the movement and sensation in the most part of the legs and the irritation or compression of sciatic nerve results in sciatica.
+The sciatic nerve controls the movement and sensation in most parts of the legs and the irritation or compression of the sciatic nerve results in sciatica.

 The sciatic nerve is the longest and the most important nerve in your body.
 You may feel pain in the whole back and in the front part of the legs if the condition is severe.

-People affected with severe sciatica needs surgical treatment which has it’s own side effects, people above 60 years of age face more problems in the surgical process.
+People affected with severe sciatica need surgical treatment which has its own side effects, people above 60 years of age face more problems in the surgical process.
 But,

-We at "Live With Yoga" treats Sciatica with Iyengar Yoga with No Pain and No Surgery.
+We at "Live With Yoga" treat Sciatica with Iyengar Yoga with No Pain and No Surgery.

 Sciatica can be caused by a number of reasons which affect the spine and sciatic nerve of the body.
 Some of the common causes of the sciatica are :

 - Slipped Disc or Herniated Disc - It is the most common cause of sciatica as about 90% of sciatica patients are known to be affected by a slipped disc.

 - Lumbar Spinal Stenosis - It is the narrowing of the spinal cord in the lower back and this narrowing of the spinal cord puts extra pressure on the sciatic nerve and the spine.

 - Spondylolisthesis - When one bone covers another bone by extending over it compresses the sciatic nerve.

 - Piriformis Syndrome - In some rare cases the piriformis muscle involuntarily contracts which causes sciatica.
 Piriformis is the muscle that connects the lower region of the spine to the area above the knees.

-- Pregnancy - In the later stages of pregnancy there is a risk of fetus creating extra pressure on the sciatic nerve.
+- Pregnancy - In the later stages of pregnancy there is a risk of the fetus creating extra pressure on the sciatic nerve.

 - Tumour - A